sdetoni/chromecast_audio_slinger/README.md

 cast audio files to Chrome Cast, DLNA, and Web Browser devices independently of your phone, tablet, or P.C.
 I has the ability to cast from remote CIFS/Windows file shares as well as local files.

-This service will run as a Daemon, monitoring Chrome Cast devices, and slinger audio, video files to devices from its pending audio queue.
+This service will run as a Daemon, monitoring Chrome Cast devices, and sling/cast audio, video files to devices from its pending queue.

+## Version 0.075 Work in progress:
+ * Debugged HTTP Range requests further and hopefully fix it finally.
+ * Identified my DLNA issue with Metadata and Samsung T.Vs.
+Basically the dislike the source URL with ?query=1234 type parameters within the URL.
+So I have implemented a dynamically generated ID HASH that references the required metadata in the Slinger DB and send the correct file to the DLNA device, thus getting around the complex query parameter issue causing confusion.

 ## Version 0.07 Work in progress:
  * Bug fixes for device scanning and removal of devices once no longer on the network
- * Added initial/preliminary DLNA support, will work with Kodi, but may not work with your T.V due to likely requiring an valid HTTPS source (looking at you Samsung).
+ * Added initial/preliminary DLNA support, will work with Kodi, but may not work with your T.V due to likely requiring an valid url without parameters (looking at you Samsung).
 This is still work in progress to get around this limitation.
  * Added limited video support, can play mp4, avi, mkv etc type movies, update your config to add this ability
  * Added SMB metadata retrival limit to prevent large files taking along to cast, especially appropriate for video files